vuejs/docs/src/guide/essentials/component-basics.md

 ## Using a Component

 :::tip
-We will be using SFC syntax for the rest of this guide - the concepts around components are the same regardless of whether you are using a build step for not.
+We will be using SFC syntax for the rest of this guide - the concepts around components are the same regardless of whether you are using a build step or not.
 The [Examples](/examples/) section shows component usage in both scenarios.
 :::

 To use a child component, we need to import it in the parent component.
 Assuming we placed our counter component inside a file called `ButtonCounter.vue`, the component will be exposed as the file's default export: